 If you don’t know or don’t want to think about developing an exercise program, have a certified personal trainer create a plan for you.
 Whether you meet your trainer in person or online your personal trainer will hold you accountable to the program and should be there to answer any questions along the way.

 Achievable – Are you willing to put in the work to accomplish your goal?
-The biggest question you can ask is why?
-Why do you want to accomplish this?
+If you aren’t sure of the answer to that question, then maybe you should ask this question: Why do you want to accomplish this?
 Dig deep.
 Using exercise as a goal and saying “To be healthy” will not motivate you long term.
 Everyone knows exercise is good for you, but that isn’t enough to get people to do it.
 You must have a deeper reason for wanting to accomplish this goal.
 Keep asking yourself why until you hit that deep emotional reason.
 Once you do, your goal will have an emotional attachment.
-An emotional attachment will equal a drive to help you succeed.
+An emotional attachment will provide the drive you need to succeed.